Case Study: Using Whereby's Browser SDK with React Hooks to Build a Telehealth App

 ### Rendering your own video cell

 Once we are connected to the room, we can begin rendering the video UI.
 A logical first step is to render our own video cell.
-The `useRoomConnection` hook consists of three main properties: `actions`, `components`, and `state`.
+The `useRoomConnection` hook's `state` object gives us access to our own video stream through the `localParticipant` object, as well as a list of remote participants in the `remoteParticipants` array - plus other room state such as screenshare and chat.

 ```tsx